mghelton/w3mo_ui/README.md

 # Web
 * To deploy the web service on a raspberry pi, or other Debian based linux distribution
+* DISCLAIMER: this deployment script is meant to be used as if the device's only purpose is to serve this UI.
+If you have more complex needs, the deployment is obviously going to me more complex.
 ```
 cd /
 git clone https://www.github.com/mghelton/w3mo_ui